ocariot/docker-swarm/README.md

 *Optional parameters:*

 - `--keys` - Specifies the location of the file containing the encryption keys and root token used by the vault.
 This file was generated at the first start of the OCARIoT stack using the command [`sudo ocariot stack start`](#3-Building-and-Deploying-the-containers).
 To restore only the cryptographic keys, the backup path must not have any backup files;
-- `--path` - Parameter used to specify the path where the backup files will be searched for restoring from a previous backup performed.
-If this option is omitted, the backup files will be searched at the place of execution of the command currently described;
 - `--services <values>` - Defines a set of services that will have their volumes restored.
 The delimiter for specifying one more service is space.
 For example: `sudo ocariot stack restore --services account iot-tracking`;
 - `--time` - You can restore from a particular backup by adding a time parameter to the command restore.
 For example, using restore `--time 3D `at the end in the above command will restore a backup from 3 days ago.
 See the [Duplicity manual](http://duplicity.nongnu.org/vers7/duplicity.1.html#toc8) to view the accepted time formats.